week 1: diets don’t work!

 A frame of mind.
 A belief that you can and should manipulate your body to be smaller by controlling your food and exercise.
 That you are good when you are behaving a certain way and bad when you aren't.
 Any activity or behaviour that would lose it's appeal if there were no promise of the acquisition or maintenance of a smaller body as the outcome.

-Diet mentality is simply a frame of mind where we are in "weight loss" mode in our thinking.
-Constantly in the pursuit of (or feeling guilty about NOT being in the pursuit) of a smaller body.
+Diet mentality is simply the frame of mind we are in when weight loss and body control is underlying our thought processes….being constantly in the pursuit of (or feeling guilty about NOT being in the pursuit) of a smaller body.

 Diet's don't work - We can possibly manipulate our weight but long term success of that manipulation - unless we continue to hold on, count, obsess, starve, etc - is unlikely.
-Peace comes from reuniting with your body's inner wisdom and moving on from diet culture.
+Peace comes from reuniting with your body's inner wisdom and moving on from diet culture….and allowing your weight to land where it lands!

 It is imperative to this work that you understand and accept the diets don't fundamentally work.